hcgatewood/twitch-plays-glockenspiel/README.md

 * ESP8266-12 WiFi module.
 The ESP8266's independent microcontroller responds to the Hayes Command Set and implements TCP/IP, saving us a huge amount of work and program size.
 Notably, the chat endpoint we will connect to uses the [IRC](https://tools.ietf.org/html/rfc2812) protocol, which is built on TCP/IP.

 * Many (20 - 30) [SparkFun 5V solenoids](http://www.robotshop.com/en/5v-solenoid.html) (and connectors useful for connecting the solenoids to a breadboard, which are linked on the same page).
-These solenoids will be used to actuate the piano keys.
+These solenoids will be used to actuate the glockenspiel keys.
 They run (conveniently) at 5 Volts and draw 1.1 Amps while actuating.
 Although the datasheet claims a throw of 6mm, multiple online sources have stated that the throw is actually closer to 4.5mm (which should still be sufficient for our purposes).
 Additionally, it has been suggested that overvolting this particular model leads to greater force - we will have to experiment with this once the parts arrive.

-* A piano.
-We have access to an old and relatively low-quality piano which we can actuate using the solenoids.
-We will require one solenoid per key, but do not expect to actuate the entire 88-key instrument.
-We will not actuate by applying pressure to the keys themselves, but to a part of the key's action which requires minimum change in position.
+* A glockenspiel.
+We will require one solenoid per key.

 * Ribbon cables and breadboard connectors for them.
 In order to connect the Teensy to the solenoids, we plan on using a ribbon cable.